 How do you make your own custom app?

 First, brace yourself.
 A truly custom app is actually very difficult to make.
-When folks who have not developed an app or design a product before dive into creating a custom app, they usually find a few things:
+When folks who have not developed an app or design a product before dive into creating a custom app, they usually find that it's tough.

 These 4 painful realities of custom app development have been the downfall of many non-technical entrepreneurs and creators who know they need a custom app, invested money in building a custom app, and yet never actually got a custom app.

-The good news is that while there are remain thousands of custom development agencies ready to build you a custom app, there’s also a new approach that’s just now emerging:
+The good news is that while there are remain thousands of custom development agencies ready to build you a custom app, there’s also a new approach.

 This new category of fully branded apps allows you to get all of the benefits of building a customer app from screatch with far fewert pitfalls